IIHTDevelopers/VM-Angular-Java-Ecommerce-Testing/Java/Commands Readme.txt

-BackEnd-Commands

-You can follow series of command to setup express environment once you are in your project-name folder
+You can follow series of command to setup angular environment once you are in your project-name folder

-* cd into your backend project folder
+* cd into your frontend project folder

 * npm install -> Will install all dependencies -> takes 10 to 15 min